hanjingo/doc/interview.md

 Leader Election is the process by which a distributed system selects a single node to act as the primary coordinator, decision-maker, or master.
 This leader is responsible for making critical decisions, coordinating tasks, or managing shared rexources while other nodes (followers) wait for instructions.
 When the leader fails, the system automatically elects a new leader to maintain availability.

 For more info, see: [Database Design#Consensus Algorithms](SYSTEM_DESIGN/dcs.md)

+#### Imaging you're designing a distributed key-value store.
+How do you handle data replication across multiple nodes, and how do you ensure consistency in the face of network partitions?

+In a distributed key-value store, the CAP theorem with C stands for consistency, A stands for Availability, P stands for Partition Tolerance, which forces you to choose two of three.
+Since network partitions are unavoidable, you must choose between CP (Consistency + Partition tolerance) or AP (Availability + Partition tolerance).
+For data replication, I'd use quorum-based replication (`W + R > N`, `W > N/2`).

 ### Design Pattern